 Continuing with SPUR and Sharing Your Research

 Students must be in the College of Natural Resources at the time of application.
 Intended CNR students are not eligible until declared.
-Students must also have sophomore standing (completed 2 semester terms in attendance) and a minimum 2.0 overall GPA to qualify for enrollment in independent study research units.
+Students must also have completed at least one semester term at Cal and have a minimum 2.0 overall GPA to qualify for enrollment in independent study research units.
 Students do not need to be declared in a major to apply.
 Transfer students are eligible to apply in their first semester.

 How to Select a Project